foliovision/businesspress/readme.txt

 * WordPress core hotfix - are you getting error like "Unable to create directory ../images/2019/11.
 Is its parent directory writable by the server?"
 Since October 2019 WordPress doesn't support ../ in the upload path.
 So we translate that path to absolute path and check if it's in the site webroot and then let it pass
 * Disables the "Password Changed" admin email notifications when a Subscriber level user changes email address
 * Alphabetically sorting the wp-admin -> Settings menu, making it much easier to find any settings screen!
+* Hide Password Protected Posts - Password protected posts won't show up anywhere unless you have the direct link or your are the admin or editor.

 **Credits**